ChidevX404/ChidevX404/README.md

 ## 🧑‍💻 About Me

 🎓 I am currently studying at **University of Phayao**,
 Faculty of **Technology**, majoring in **Computer Science**, 2nd year.

 💡 I am learning **Web Application Development**
-and **Database System Design** to gain practical skills for real-world projects.
+and **Database System Design** to gain practical skills for real‑world projects.

 🧩 Currently, I am working on a project: a website for **photographing billboards and land plots**.
 The system can **show the location of the site on a map**
 and **display details and information about each property or billboard**,
 combining creativity with practical functionality.

 🎯 My career goal is to become an **Application Developer**
-or a **Database Administrator**, building and managing high-quality systems
+or a **Database Administrator**, building and managing high‑quality systems
 to help people use technology efficiently.

 ---